Noucome: Popular Five

 Yūōji's best friend, she is very pure and innocent.
 Although she feels embarrassed around male students, as she rarely spends time around them, she wants to learn to do so.
 She is the third most popular girl in the school and has many admirers who wish to guard her and protect her innocence.
 If any student attempts to do something of a perverted nature with her, her "guards" will beat that person up.
 Kanade has been a victim of several of these beatings, due to his "curse" often requiring him to make perverted decisions.
-She has feelings for Kanade, with him being the only boy she is comfortable around, despite his antics with his curse.
+Like Yūōji, she has feelings for Kanade, with him being the only boy she is comfortable around, despite his antics with his curse.